 Here’s a selection of useful information to make your visit to Melbourne as easy and enjoyable as possible, from wi-fi access to public holidays and how to get to the city from the airport.

 Melbourne Airport is about 22 kilometres from the central business district.
-There are no train or tram links but taxis and rideshare are available in addition to the Skybus which runs 24 hours a day between the airport and Southern Cross Station.
+There are no train or tram links but taxis and rideshare are available in addition to the Skybus which runs between the airport and Southern Cross Station.

 Taxi fares between the city and the airport are about $60.